Umayyad architecture

-Umayyad architecture developed in the Umayyad Caliphate between 661 and 750, primarily in its heartlands in historical Syria.
+Umayyad architecture developed in the Umayyad Caliphate between 661 and 750, primarily in its heartland of historical Syria.
 (Note: The architecture of the later Umayyad state in the Iberian Peninsula (between 756 and 1031) is covered at Moorish architecture.)
-It drew extensively on the architecture of older Middle Eastern and Mediterranean civilizations including the Sassanian Empire and especially the Byzantine Empire, but introduced innovations in decoration and form.
+It drew extensively on the architecture of older Middle Eastern and Mediterranean civilizations including the Sasanian Empire and especially the Byzantine Empire, but introduced innovations in decoration and form, Nabataean influences have also be observed in the stucco sculptures of Umayyad palaces, among other architectural and decorative elements.
 Under Umayyad patronage, Islamic architecture began to mature and acquire traditions of its own, such as the introduction of mihrabs to mosques, a trend towards aniconism in decoration, and a greater sense of scale and monumentality compared to previous Islamic buildings.
-The most important examples of Umayyad architecture are concentrated in the capital of Damascus and the Greater Syria region, including the Dome of the Rock, the Great Mosque of Damascus, and secular buildings such as the Al-Mushatta Palace, Qusayr 'Amra and the ruins of Anjar.
+Extensive decorative programs of buildings incorporated different techniques such as mosaics, frescos, sculptures, and carved reliefs.
+The most important surviving examples of Umayyad architecture are concentrated in the Syrian region, including: religious structures such as the Dome of the Rock in Jerusalem and the Great Mosque of Damascus, which are considered among the greatest monuments of early Islamic architecture; the so-called desert castles such as Qasr al-Mshatta, Qusayr 'Amra, and Khirbat Al-Mafjar (Hisham's Palace); and new planned settlements such as Anjar.